-To avoid distraction during instructional time, all 7th and 8th-grade students' electronic devices must be silenced or turned off, not visible, and not physically attached or on the student's body from the start of school until the end of the school day.
-Students may store their electronic devices in their backpacks, locker, or any other personal bag unless otherwise instructed.
+To avoid distraction during instructional time, all students' electronic devices must be silenced or turned off, not visible, and not physically attached or on the student's body from the start of school until the end of the school day.
+Students may store their electronic devices in their backpacks, lockers, or any other personal bag unless otherwise instructed.

 First Offense The device will be taken from the student and placed in the office until a parent can pick up the device.
-Second Offense The device will be taken from the student and placed in the office until a parent can pick up the device.
-A parent meeting will be held and the student will not be allowed to have the device on campus.
+The Device will be locked in a secure area and labeled with the student's name.
+Second Offense In addition to the above actions, a parent meeting will be held, and the student will not be allowed to have the device on campus.